DennisSchmitz/2018-09-10-RIVM/index.md

 ---
-layout: lesson
-root: .
-permalink: index.html  # Is the only page that don't follow the partner /:path/index.html
----

----
 layout: workshop      # DON'T CHANGE THIS.
 carpentry: "dc"    # what kind of Carpentry (must be either "lc" or "dc" or "swc")
 venue: "Rijksinstituut voor Volksgezondheid en Milieu (RIVM)"        # brief name of host site without address (e.g., "Euphoric State University")